Philipp, Prince of Eulenburg: A new diplomat in Vienna

+Byzantinism

+Eulenburg fronted the Liebenberg Circle.
+This was a group of aristocrats with an expensive taste for art.
+Most of the Liebenberg Circle had worked as diplomats and their opinions were heard by the Kaiser.
+Eulenburg's influence was the obstruction of preventative war and any kind of adventure on foreign soil.
+Eulenburg was in turn criticized by his contemporaries as effeminate.
+He was accused of being a pacifist.
+Maximilian Harden published accusations of homosexuality.
+This scandal would destroy Eulenburg's career in the civil service because the episode supported the preconception of aristocratic decadence among politicians that were socialist middle class.

-"Aesthetic anti-Semitism": Art, Race and Politics in Eulenburg's worldview
+"Aesthetic anti-semitism": art, race and politics in Eulenburg's worldview

 During his time as ambassador to Austria, Eulenburg who was a passionate Wagnerite befriended one of the world's leading Wagnerites, Houston Stewart Chamberlain who was living in Vienna at the time.
-Besides for their shared love of Richard Wagner, Eulenburg, who was an anti-Semite, Anglophobe and an opponent of democracy found much to admire in Chamberlain's anti-Semitic, Anglophobic and anti-democratic writings.
+Besides their shared love of Richard Wagner, Eulenburg, who was an anti-Semite, Anglophobe and an opponent of democracy, found much to admire in Chamberlain's anti-Semitic, Anglophobic and anti-democratic writings.
 Eulenburg was a völkisch anti-Semite who believed Jews to be an alien race from Asia who were "poisoning" the European Aryan race in all sorts of ways.